phluid61/internet-drafts/rfc8089-bis-info/draft.md

 The file URI scheme is specified in {{draft-kerwin-rfc8089-bis-core}}.
-That specification defines the core syntax and briefly describes operations that can be performed on a subset of URIs required for basic interoperability.
+That specification defines the core syntax and briefly describes operations that can be performed on a subset of URIs necessary for basic interoperability.
 However in the real world there are many uses of file URIs that do not fit within the bounds of the core specification, and are not strictly necessary for conformance, but